cno-dev/homebridge-magichome2/README.md

 The `setup` option is `RGBW` by default which is likely the setting you'll want.
 Some devices require `RGBWW` or `RGB` to work correctly.

 The `purewhite` option should be included for lights with a dedicated white LED.
 This is likely only the case for bulbs and is therefore set to false by default.

+The `singleChannel` option can be used for RGB strip devices connected to single color LED strip.
+Use the Blue channel to connect your strip.

 ## Compatible Devices